kadena-io/RWA-token/mvp/references.md

 **Freeze**
 - `FRZ-AMT-002`: Frozen amount exceeds available balance.
 - `FRZ-AMT-003`: Amount to freeze or unfreeze must be positive.
-- `FRZ-AMT-003`: Amount to freeze or unfreeze must be positive.
 - `FRZ-AMT-004`: Amount to unfreeze must be positive.